Research Overview

 Carbene Transfer

-The formation of new carbon–carbon bonds is critically important to novel compound discovery and manufacturing.
-However, achieving high chemo-, regio-, and stereoselectivity in chemical synthesis is often problematic.
-In our lab, we leverage the ability of hemoproteins to form reactive iron-carbenoid intermediates to construct new carbon–carbon bonds through carbene transfer reactions.
-With directed evolution, we engineer these biocatalysts to achieve levels of activity and selectivity that are often superior to their synthetic counterparts.
+The formation of new carbon–carbon bonds is fundamental to novel compound discovery and chemical manufacturing.
+However, achieving high chemo-, regio-, and stereoselectivity in chemical synthesis remains a significant challenge.
+Our lab harnesses the ability of hemoproteins to generate reactive iron-carbenoid intermediates for constructing carbon–carbon bonds through carbene transfer reactions.
+By applying directed evolution, we engineer these biocatalysts to achieve activity and selectivity that often surpasses traditional synthetic catalysts.

-We have been able to engineer a variety of heme proteins, including cytochromes P450, cytochromes c, myoglobins, hemoglobins, and protoglobins, to perform carbon–carbon bond forming reactions that are not known to occur in biological systems.
+We have successfully reprogrammed various heme proteins, including cytochromes P450, cytochromes c, myoglobins, hemoglobins, and protoglobins, to perform carbon–carbon bond forming reactions that are not known to occur in biological systems.
 Examples include cyclopropanation, cyclopropenation, bicyclobutanation, and even carbene C–H insertion.
-We also evolved the first biocatalysts to form C–Si and C–B bonds.
+Through directed evolution, we have expanded the repertoire of both compatible carbene species and functional groups in our enzymatic platform.
+Notably, we evolved the first biocatalysts capable of forming C–Si and C–B bonds, further broadening the scope of enzymatic transformations.

 Some Papers to Start with: